 Once the clear coat was dry the car was weathered with Pan Pastels and Artmatic eye shadow makeup.
 Pan Pastels used to weather URTX 50293 were as follows: Payne’s Grey Extra Dark 840.1 on roof, underbody and very lightly on car body, Red Oxide Extra Dark 380.1, on ends and over lettering on ends to tone it down and Burnt Sienna Shade 740.3 on couplers and trucks.
 Artmatic eye shadow makeup was also used lightly on the side and ends.
 Weathering applied with makeup brushes, sponge applicators, micro brushes and Q-tips for blending and final finishing.

 After weathering with Pan Pastels and a car card made, URTX 50293 was ready for service on the Minneapolis & Northland Railroad Company, the Lakeland Route, “Serving today, Shaping tomorrow.”

 A “Thank You” to Ken Sooros for photo to help with build of this car and for permission to use in this blog post.

 Thank You for taking time to read my blog.
 You can share a comment in the section below if you choose to do so.
+Please sign your comment with your name if you choose to leave one.
 Please share the blog link with other model railroaders.